Credit Cards Balance Transfer Credit Cards

 A balance transfer is when you transfer a balance from one credit product to another.
 In most cases, balance transfers refer to transferring a balance from one credit card account to another.

 You might do a balance transfer to help save money on interest.
-For example, you could have a credit card with a balance and a 15% interest rate.
+For example, let’s say you have a credit card with a balance and a 15% interest rate.
 If you transfer that balance to a card with a 0% introductory rate, you could avoid accruing interest during the introductory period.

 That gives you some time to pay off your debt without worrying about interest.
 To find cards with 0% intro APR offers, check out the best 0% intro APR credit cards.